aai-institute/practical-ai-act/docs/engineering-practice/data-governance/data-versioning.md

 Through a set of basic abstractions, they provide bookkeeping powers by means of unique and immutable references, distributed storage for work sharing, and a graph-based history building for detailed information keeping.
 Consequently, _data version control_ or _data versioning_ systems can be thought of as the similar approach to all data _artifacts_ produced by your machine learning systems.

-In addition, a data version control system should come with security features such as role-based access control (RBAC) and restrict access to data to authorized personal and systems only.
+In addition, a data version control system should come with security features such as role-based access control (RBAC) and restrict access to data to authorized personnel and systems only.
+This is a requirement of |Art.
+15(5)| (measures to prevent manipulation of the training data set).

 ## Implementation notes